Chronic obstructive pulmonary diseaseCOPD; Bronchitis - chronic; Chronic bronchitis; Emphysema

 Side effects of both long- and short-acting beta-2-agonists include anxiety, tremor, restlessness, and headaches.
-Patients may experience fast and irregular heartbeats.
+People may experience fast and irregular heartbeats.
 A physician should be notified immediately if such side effects occur, particularly in people with existing heart conditions.
-Such patients face an increased risk of sudden death from heart-related causes.
-This risk is higher with medications taken by mouth or through nebulizers, but there have also been reports of heart attacks and chest pain (angina) in some patients using inhaled beta-2-agonists.
+Such people face an increased risk of sudden death from heart-related causes.
+This risk is higher with medications taken by mouth or through nebulizers, but there have also been reports of heart attacks and chest pain (angina) in some people using inhaled beta-2-agonists.

 Loss of Effectiveness and Overdose

 All long-acting beta-2-agonists come with a boxed warning about an increased risk of asthma-related deaths, but there is no clear evidence that people who have COPD without asthma are at increased risk.

 There has been some concern that short-acting beta-2-agonists may become less effective when taken regularly over time.
 A major concern is that people who perceive beta-2-agonists as being less effective may overuse them.
 Overdose can be serious and, in rare cases, even life threatening, particularly in people with heart disease or asthma.